Cygnus Black was not a man who cried.

 “Well, I suppose I shan’t be returning again this summer.
 I never much cared for the taste of mud.”

 It was Narcissa Black’s 13th birthday party, and Bellatrix had just graduated from Hogwarts.
-She was speaking pleasantly with other members of her family and extended family who had showed up for the twin festivities.
+She was speaking pleasantly with other members of her family and extended family who had shown up for the twin festivities.

 “–and I was thinking of picking up work at Burgin and Burke’s while I–